 It’s been said that drama is anticipation mingled with uncertainty.
 For building products marketers trying to get specified by architects and designers, this couldn’t be more true.

 In my last blog, I examined how building product marketers can better understand the specification path that architects and designers take and lay a foundation for effectively communicating with them.
-This week, I’ll highlight some of the biggest mistakes marketers make when attempting to connect with architects and designers.
+This week, I’ll highlight some of the biggest marketing mistakes brands make when attempting to connect with architects and designers.
 And more importantly, how to avoid them.

 - Break-worthy messaging.
 The way your messaging is received by architects and designers can make or break you.
 In one study, an architect indicated that he would never specify a certain product because he disagreed with the way its advertisement described architects and their talents.
-To avoid this, make sure you fully understand your audience and connect your messaging to their beliefs.
+To avoid this marketing mistake, make sure you connect with architects and designers on their own terms, fully understanding their needs and aligning your messaging to their beliefs.
 Remove the drama by talking to architects and designers on their terms.